Building A Cloud-Based Data Warehouse

 Once the data made its way through Alooma, there was little management that had to take place to see it on the Snowflake side.
 All of our “raw” tables came over alongside the metadata and log tables provided by Alooma.
 Though the seamless transition was much appreciated, an even more powerful component of the process was understanding all of the metadata that came with it.
 We took advantage of these fields to enable some auditing and assurance that our data was coming over properly.
 It also laid the foundation for a true change tracking and audit framework, which we are currently building out to full form.
 A key advantage of using these components over most ETL tools is the amount of control and customization it enabled.

 After bringing the data into Snowflake, we separated the data by schema and source system.
 Next, we used views to create a transformation layer where we manipulated all of the raw layer tables into a more appropriate structure.
-We then created a sudo dimensional layer (also in views) on top of these views.
-Disclaimer: this approach was quick and easy, but was solely the product of a very short timeline.
+We then created a pseudo dimensional layer (also in views) on top of these views.
+Disclaimer: This approach was quick and easy but was solely the product of a very short timeline.
 The computation Snowflake provided allowed for the views to be performant to an extent, but the most evident limitations lied in the lack of stored procedures, scheduled queries, and materialized views.
-Provided more time, we would recommend a more performant solution for the transformations such as a separate ETL process.
+Provided more time, we would recommend a more performant solution for the transformations, such as a separate ETL process.

 If you’re looking for help building a cloud-based data warehouse, Aptitive’s team has the experience and certifications to get the job done right.
-Contact us today to schedule a complimentary consultation.
+Read our eBook to learn more about Snowflake deployment best practices or contact us today to schedule a complimentary consultation.

 Ashley Pradhan is a Data & Technology Consulting Manager at Aptitive.
 In her role, Ashley helps clients to find valuable insights through the entire data management lifecycle including, strategy, design, architecture, ETL, custom development, business intelligence, reporting, analytics, and visualizations.